peterwade153/house-bob/README.md

 python manage.py runserver
 </pre>

-Visit `127.0.0.1/admin` and login with the superuser account credentials, created earlier
+Visit `127.0.0.1/admin` and login with the superuser account credentials, created earlier.
+Properties can also be added / removed from here

+To view dashboard
+Visit `127.0.0.1` after starting the server.

 Developer :- Peter, reach him at `peterwade153@gmail.com`.